dylanpieper/chatalot/README.md

 # ...
 ```

-A new experimental development feature implements LLM-as-a-judge into the turns of the chat to refine structured data extractions via the `judgements` parameter:
+A new experimental development feature implements LLM-as-a-judge into the turns of the chat to refine structured data extractions using the `judgements` parameter to set the number of iterations:

 ``` r
 result <- chat$batch(prompts, type_spec = type_sentiment, judgements = 1)